oluwajuola/GettingAndCleaningDataProject/CodeBook.md

     'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
-Their descriptions are equivalent.
+Their descriptions are equivalent:

 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ### Transformation details of run_anaylis.R
 #### 1. Merge the training and the test sets to create one data set
-#####trainingData
-contains data from X_train.txt
-#####trainLabel
-contains data from y_train.txt which serves as label
+**trainingData** contains data from X_train.txt **trainLabel** contains data from y_train.txt which serves as label **trainingSubject** contains data from subject_train.txt
-#####trainingSubject
-contains data from subject_train.txt

-testData contains data from X_test.txt testLabel contains data from y_test.txt testSubject contains data from subject_test.txt
+**testData** contains data from X_test.txt **testLabel** contains data from y_test.txt **testSubject** contains data from subject_test.txt

-combinedData contains data derived by merging trainingData and testData rbind combineLabel contains data derived by merging trainLabel and testLabel data using rbind joinSubject contains data derived by merging trainingSubject and testSubject data rbind
+**combinedData** contains data derived by merging trainingData and testData rbind **combineLabel** contains data derived by merging trainLabel and testLabel data using rbind **joinSubject** contains data derived by merging trainingSubject and testSubject data rbind